 Minocycline is a broader spectrum antibiotic than the other tetracyclines, particularly in treating infections caused by gram-negative bacteria.
 Of the tetracycline family, it is most effective against septicemia.

-Manufacturer's Directions for Use: For best results, remove activated carbon or filter cartridge from filter and continue aeration.
+For best results, remove activated carbon or filter cartridge from filter and continue aeration.
 For each 10 gallons of water, empty one packet directly into aquarium.
 Repeat dose after 24 hours.
-Wait another 24 hours and then change 25% of the aquarium water.
+Wait another 24 hours and then change 25 percent of the aquarium water.
 Repeat this treatment for a second time, for a total of 4 doses.
-Then make a final 25% water change and add fresh activated carbon or replace filter cartridge.
+Then make a final 25 percent water change and add fresh activated carbon or replace filter cartridge.
 Treatment may be repeated if necessary.
 One package treats up to 100 gallons.
 Four doses required for full course of treatment.

-Manufacturer's Directions for Use: Add one packet (250 mg) into aquarium for each 15 gallons of water to be treated.
+Add one packet (250 mg) for each 15 gallons of water to be treated.
 Repeat in 24 hours.
 A partial water change is suggested between treatments.
-While duration of treatment depends on type and severity of infection, extended medication baths should continue for a minimum of 5 days and for not more than 10 days.
+While the duration of treatment depends on type and severity of infection, extended medication baths should continue for a minimum of 5 days and for not more than 10 days.
 Discontinue treatment if no improvement is noted within 5 days.
 To remove harmless yellow color, change 20% of water and use a charcoal filter until water is clear.

 First day, add 2 packets per 10 gallons of water.
 On the second through fifth day, add 1 packet per 10 gallons of water.
-Repeat this 5 day treatment only once if needed
+Repeat this 5-day treatment only once if needed